-Child marriage has different social, cultural and religious causes, among them, poverty is the most common cause.
+According to the UNCIEF, India has the highest absolute number of child brides in the world.
+Poverty is one of the most common causes of early marriage.
 Girls whose parents cannot afford to send them to schools are among the most at risk of child marriage.

-In families, where acute poverty is the main reason for discontinuing a girl’s education after class 10th, addressing the financial need of the family should help the girls stay in school.
+Keeping girls in formal education is one of the best strategies to prevent child marriage.
+In families, where acute poverty is the main reason for discontinuing a girl’s education, addressing the financial need of the family helps the girls stay in school.

-- To prevent child marriage or early marriage by keeping the girls in formal education.
+- to prevent child marriage or early marriage by keeping the girls in formal education.

-- To prevent the school drop out of girls after 10th grade because of poverty.
+- to prevent the school dropout of girls after 10th grade because of poverty.

 - to help our students complete the Higher Secondary (10+2) Diploma, which would increase their chances of getting jobs or going to college.